zodecky/arraysort/README.md

 # Array Sorting Algorithms

 This project contains implementations of various array sorting algorithms and a script to test their performance.
+It also uses matplotlib to show a graph (log scale).

 ## Description